viant/dsunit/README.md

 ## Motivation

-This library has been design to provide easy and unified way of testing any datastore (SQL, NoSSQL) on any platform, language and on the cloud.
+This library has been design to provide easy and unified way of testing any datastore (SQL, NoSSQL,file logs) on any platform, language and on the cloud.
-It simplifies test organization by auto discovery of dataset used for datastore preparation and verification.
+It simplifies test organization by dataset auto discovery used for datastore preparation and verification.
-Dataset data can be loaded from various sources like:  memory, application domain classes, local or remote csv, json files.
+Dataset data can be loaded from various sources like:  memory, local or remote csv, json files.
-It can use macro expression to dynamically evaluate value of data i.e <ds:sql ["SELECT CURRENT_DATE()"]>

-Expected data, can also use predicate expressions to delegate verification of the data values i.e. <ds:between [11301, 11303]>.
+All dataset support macro expression to dynamically evaluate value of data i.e <ds:sql ["SELECT CURRENT_DATE()"]> On top of that expected data, can also use predicate expressions to delegate verification of the data values i.e. <ds:between [11301, 11303]>.
-Finally a dataset like a view can store data for many datastore sources in one place.
+Finally a dataset like a view can be used to store data for many datastore sources in in just one dataset file.

 Datastore initialization and dataset data verification can by managed locally or remotely on remote data store unit test server.